shoshijak/cp2k/tools/toolchain/README_FOR_DEVELOPERS.md

-## Structure of the toolchain scripts:
+# Structure of the toolchain scripts

 - `install_cp2k_toolchain.sh` is the main script that will call all other scripts.
 It contains default flag settings, user input parser, calls to each package installation scripts and the generator of the CP2K arch files.
 - `script/install_*.sh` are the installation scripts for individual packages.
 They are relatively independent, in the sense that by running `script/install_PKG.sh` it should install the package on its